Nonclassicality of induced coherence witnessed by contextuality: Methodology

 \subsection{Extended version of ZWM scheme}

 In the original ZWM setup shown in Fig. \ref{fig1}, the operations and measurements of interest are defined in two-dimensional Hilbert space.
-According to the Kochen-Specker theorem, the minimal dimension to witness contextuality is $d=3$.
+Since the proposed scheme studied here is based on contextuality, the operational dimension should be increased.
+According to the Kochen-Specker theorem, the minimal dimension to witness contextuality is $d=3$ \cite{kochenandSpecker}.
 To implement such tests for a ZWM-based concept, extended three-path interferometry is proposed.
-The new set-up which is shown both schematically and operationally in Fig. \ref{fig2} consists of a straightforward extension of the ZWM scheme to three paths in which the path identity can be applied consecutively in two of these three paths for each measurement.
+The new scheme which is shown both schematically and operationally in Figs. \ref{2aa} and \ref{2b}, respectively, consists of a straightforward extension of the ZWM scheme to three paths in which the path identity can be applied consecutively in two of these three paths (NL1 and NL2 or NL2 and NL3) for each set of measurement explained below.

-The three nonlinear crystals (NL1, Nl2, and NL3) illustrated in Fig. \ref{fig2} can be pumped to generate pair of correlated signal and idler photons.
-Tritter $\mathrm{A}$ is the combination of two beam splitters and a mirror and prepares the same pump for each NL. ($\mathrm{BS1}$ and $\mathrm{BS2}$ with transmission coefficients of $\tfrac{1}{\sqrt{3}}$ and $\tfrac{1}{\sqrt{2}}$, respectively together with mirror $\mathrm{M1}$ in Fig. \ref{2aa} generate $U_i$ in Fig. \ref{2b} \cite{multiportBS,multiphotonBS}).
-Therefore, the laser pump, described by a coherent state with amplitude $\alpha_p$, under the first tritter $U_i$ splits into equally weighted beams,
+The three nonlinear crystals can be pumped equally to generate a pair of correlated signal and idler photons.
+Tritter ${A}$ is the combination of two beam splitters and a mirror and prepares the same pump for each NL. ($\operatorname{BS1}$ and $\operatorname{BS2}$ with transmission coefficients of $\tfrac{1}{\sqrt{3}}$ and $\tfrac{1}{\sqrt{2}}$, respectively, together with mirror $\mathrm{M1}$ in Fig. \ref{2aa} generates $U_i$ in Fig. \ref{2b} \cite{multiportBS,multiphotonBS}).
+Therefore, the laser pump, described by a coherent state with amplitude $\alpha_p$, under the first tritter $U_i$ splits into equally weighted beams with the amplitude of $\frac{\alpha_p}{\sqrt{3}}$.
+Then the input state of the scheme can be represented as: